The NGAL TestTM

 Improved management of AKI can reduce LOS, minimize unnecessary interventions, and inform treatment choices

-The NGAL Test is pending FDA 510(k) clearance.
+The NGAL Test is for Research Use Only.

 Identification of AKI Risk

 The NGAL biomarker has been shown to offer early clinical decision support to guide patient management.

 Adapted from: Murray PT, Mehta RL, Shaw A, et al. Potential use of biomarkers in acute kidney injury report and summary of recommendations from the 10th Acute Dialysis Quality Initiative consensus conference.
 Kidney Int.
 2014.85(3):513-521 and Stanski N, Menon S, Goldstein SL, Basu RJ.
 Integration of urinary neutrophil gelatinase-associated lipocalin with serum creatinine delineates acute kidney injury phenotypes in critically ill children.
 Journal Critical Care.
 2019.53:1-7.

 i Devarajan P. Neutrophil gelatinase-associated lipocalin: a promising biomarker for human acute kidney injury.
 Biomark Med.
 2010;4(2):265–280.